 3. Governance

-Governance deals with how an ETF or company is managed, or “governed,” for driving positive change.
+Governance deals with how an exchange traded fund (ETF) or company is managed, or “governed,” for driving positive change.
 It encompasses reviewing the quality of management and the board, executive compensation and diversity, shareholder rights, overall transparency and disclosure, anti-corruption, and even corporate political contributions.

 Eligible Investments